montanablood27/team-open/chris.md

 "I never thought many people would hear my music.
 The kind of music I make, it's not going to be on the radio, a video isn't going to go viral.
 CC changed everything for me," Chris continues.
 "Literally every job I've taken, music I've licensed or scored, is because people were searching for CC.
 My career is 100% due to CC."

 For other musicians, it can be easy to think that Chris's path to success may only work for artists who do instrumental pieces.
 Chris wondered the same thing.
 As an experiment, he released some of his music from when he sang in a band on [Free Music Archive](http://freemusicarchive.org/music/chris_zabriskie/).
-This material was used as well - with some of the download counts beating some of his instrumental records.
+This material was used as well&nbsp;--- with some of the download counts beating some of his instrumental records.

 "There's always an audience for something, but it's getting to them.
 The easier you make it for people to find you, they eventually do.
 If you close your stuff off, it’s going to kill you.
 Sharing isn't the same as giving away," says Chris.